samayo/bulletproof/README.md

 #### Notes:
  The `upload()` method accepts two arguments.
-First the Image, and second (optional), a new name for the image.
+First the Image, and second (optional), a new name for that image.
- If you provide a name, it will be used as a new name for the upload, if not a unique name will be generated.
+ If you provide a name, then the uploaded image will be renamed, otherwise a new random&unique name will be generated
 ````php
 // Uploaded file will be renamed 'cheeez' plus the file mime type i.e (jpg/png/gif...).
 ->upload($_FILES['fileName'], 'cheeez');